BurkovBA/BurkovBA.github.io/content/blog/2022-08-21-1/index.md

 Then our optimization problem is to find $\frac{1}{2}{\bf h}^T B {\bf h} \to \max / \min$.

-If we want to find multiple biclusters, instead of a single vector $h$, we use a whole matrix $H$, and then our optimization problem takes a familiar form $\max \limits_{H} \frac{1}{2} Tr H^T B H$.
+Again, if we want to find multiple biclusters, instead of a single vector $h$, we use a whole matrix $H$, and then our optimization problem takes a familiar form $\max \limits_{H} \frac{1}{2} Tr H^T B H$.

+This problem already looks awfully familiar, right?
+Let us consider one more face of it.

 ## 4. k-means corresponds to spectral clustering

-Another interesting interpretation of k-means algorithm is though spectral graph theory.
+Another interesting interpretation of the same algorithm comes from spectral graph theory.

-To give you a taste of this field, suppose that we have a graph that consists of multiple disjoint subsets.
+To get a taste of this field first, suppose that we have a graph that consists of multiple disjoint subsets.

-It can be shown, that each disjoint connected component in this graph is an eigenvector of [graph Laplacian](https://en.wikipedia.org/wiki/Laplacian_matrix).
+It can be shown, that each disjoint connected component in this graph is an eigenvector of so-called [graph Laplacian](https://en.wikipedia.org/wiki/Laplacian_matrix).

 For example, consider this disjoint graph, its degree matrix $D$, adjacency matrix $A$ and Laplacian $L = D - A$: